pytorch/ort/Readme.md

 You need a machine with at least one NVDIA GPU to run PyTorch/ORT.

-You can install run PyTorch/ORT in your local environment, or with docker.
-If you are using docker, the following base image is suitable: `nvidia/cuda:11.1.1-cudnn8-devel-ubuntu18.04`.
+You can install run PyTorch/ORT in your local environment, or with Docker.
+If you are using Docker, the following base image is suitable: `nvidia/cuda:11.1.1-cudnn8-devel-ubuntu18.04`.

 ## Install